cappaberra/connecting-the-village/index.md

 title: Connecting the Village Co-op
 ---
 ## Welcome to Connecting the Village Co-op
 Children's social development is a key component of their mental wellness.
 Different ages present different requirements for social interaction and development.
-As parents of grade-school age kids, the COVID-19 pandemic continues to impact our kids' social lives and adds additional stressors to their everyday lives.
+As parents of grade-school age kids, the COVID-19 pandemic continues to impact our kids' social lives.

 * **Unknowns about school / academic clubs / etc?** You bet.
 * **Continuing / transitioning to online learning?** Probably / yes.